-I have been with the Cypriot for six years now and had never been to Cyprus for vacation.
+I have been with the Cypriot for many years now and had never been any Cyprus beaches for vacation.
 It sounds as absurd as it is.
-We go there for weddings, christenings, bar mitzvahs, every family event but never for just relaxing.
-We have been a few nights here and there, but last summer we finally made it to Aphrodite’s birth place with one goal in mind: to see the sea.
+We go there for weddings, christenings, every family event, but never for just relaxing.
+We have been a few nights here and there, but finally we made it to Aphrodite’s birth place with one goal in mind: to see a Cyprus beach.
 As summer approaches and plans are made, Cyprus is definitely a destination to be reckoned with and the Cyprus beach is divine!

-Those in the know, know that behind the tavern, across from Aphrodite’s Bath, and down the long winding staircase lies one of the most secluded beaches in Cyprus.
+Those in the know, know that behind this Latchi tavern, across from Aphrodite’s Bath, and down the long winding staircase lies one of the most secluded of the Cyprus beaches.
 It is my personal favorite.
 There are no crowds, the water is warm and all you see is the Med in front of you.
 I don’t think there are even twenty lounge chairs set out.

 For Americans, the whole lounge chair thing is a funny concept.
 We just bring our towels, lay them out on the sand, and sit.
 In Europe, the beds are already set out and some guy comes over to tell you to pay him.
 Sometimes the chairs come with an umbrella as well, and if you’re very lucky, there is a button on the umbrella stand.
 Press the button and miraculously someone appears with a margarita.
 Those are the best.

-Still, only the best would do for Aphrodite, therefore the most luxurious hotel in Cyprus set up shop practically walking distance from her bath.
-No longer do they have to meet in the woods, but Aphrodite & Adonis can enjoy one of the most beautiful hideaways in Europe, the Anassa Hotel and Spa.
+Still, only the best would do for Aphrodite, therefore the most luxurious of Cyprus hotels set up shop practically walking distance from her bath.
+No longer do they have to meet in the woods, but Aphrodite & Adonis can enjoy one of the most beautiful hotels in Europe, the Anassa Hotel and Spa.
 Nestled in the woods between the town of Polis and village of Latchi with its own private beach, the Anassa is definitely a Bit of Paradise.
 We were only there for an afternoon dip and frappé, which made me very sad.
-I can’t wait to go back to stay the night, try out the spa and take advantage of everything the Anassa has on offer.
+I can’t wait to go back to stay the night, try out the spa and take advantage of everything this Cyprus luxury hotel has on offer.

 As the sun went down and it was time to go back to Paphos, we stopped at Artopiotis Bakery to pick up the best cookies and cakes in the area.
 This made us feel a little better!